IPA.CONF(5) IPA.CONF(5)

 }

-Any threshold has 64-bit unsigned counter which is changed by ipa(8)
+Any threshold has 64-bit unsigned integer counter, which is updated and

-and which is compared with the value of the threshold parameter.
-If
+which is compared with the value of the threshold parameter.
+If the

-the counter's value becomes less than, equal to or greater than the
+counter becomes less than, equal to or greater than the value of the

-value of the threshold parameter, then commands from the optional
+threshold parameter, then commands from the optional below_threshold,

-below_threshold, equal_threshold or above_threshold section are run.
-A
+equal_threshold or above_threshold section are run.
+This counter is

-threshold's counter is changed synchronously with a rule's counter each
+updated synchronously with a rule's counter each threshold_time_slice

-It is possible to specify a deviation of <threshold-value> with the
+It is possible to specify a deviation of <threshold-value> in the

-old_deviation parameter must be given in the same units as the value of
+parameter must be given in the same units as the value of the threshold

 The value of the threshold_time_width parameter determines the width of